amorgan101010/arch-setup/setup-diary/99-todo.md

 <!-- markdownlint-disable MD041 -->
 ## TODO

+- Setup a task manager rather than continuing to use this list

+- Manage resizing on connecting and disconnecting a second monitor

+  - Meta task: see if this is a legacy issue caused by my old weird XFCE/i3 setup

+  - Bump up zoom by one click when using 2 monitors because they'll be further away

+  - Figure out why my cursor doesn't properly scale when they're connected and disconnected

 - Figure out Bluetooth, somehow

 - Properly configure graphics card drivers in the USB installer